leanprover/theorem_proving_in_lean4/type_classes.rst

 That is, in ``dite c t e``, we can assume ``hc : c`` in the "then" branch, and ``hnc : ¬ c`` in the "else" branch.
 To make ``dite`` more convenient to use, Lean allows us to write ``if h : c then t else e`` instead of ``dite c (λ h : c, t) (λ h : ¬ c, e)``.

-In the standard library, we cannot prove that every proposition is decidable.
+Without classical logic, we cannot prove that every proposition is decidable.
 But we can prove that *certain* propositions are decidable.
 For example, we can prove the decidability of basic operations like equality and comparisons on the natural numbers and the integers.
 Moreover, decidability is preserved under propositional connectives:

 .. code-block:: lean